-To develop for Vulkan you should install an SDK for your platform, for example the LunarG Vulkan SDK.
-Apart from the headers and libraries, it also provides the validation layers necessary for development.
+To develop for Vulkan you should download the LunarG Vulkan SDK for your platform.
+Apart from headers and link libraries, they also provide the validation layers necessary for development.

-For details on a specific function in this category, see the Vulkan reference.
+For details on a specific Vulkan support function, see the Vulkan support reference.
 There are also guides for the other areas of the GLFW API.

 To include the Vulkan header, define GLFW_INCLUDE_VULKAN before including the GLFW header.

 If you instead want to include the Vulkan header from a custom location or use your own custom Vulkan header then do this before the GLFW header.

 Unless a Vulkan header is included, either by the GLFW header or above it, any GLFW functions that take or return Vulkan types will not be declared.